h33h/TelegramBackup/README.md

     python3 telegram_backup.py
     ```
 2. Enter the Telegram phone number when prompted to start the session.
+3. The script will extract your contact list and save it to a CSV file.
-3. The script will list all available entities (Users, Channels, Groups) and save the list to `entities_list.txt`.
+4. The script will list all available entities (Users, Channels, Groups) and save the list to a CSV file.
+5. Choose from the menu options:
-4. Choose whether to process a specific entity or all entities.
+   - Process a specific entity
+   - Process all entities
+   - Delete Telegram service messages
+   - Close current session
+   - Exit
-5. Decide whether you want to download media files along with the messages.
+6. When processing entities, decide whether you want to download media files along with the messages.
-6. After completion, the messages are saved in an SQLite database, and an HTML file is generated for easy browsing.
+7. After completion, the messages are saved in an SQLite database, and an HTML file is generated for easy browsing.
+8. The script automatically handles session closure for security when you exit.

 ### Example Output